bitrise-io/devcenter/_articles/en/builds/triggering-builds/trigger-multiple-workflows.md

    Feel free to use any key you wish for the secret.
 We recommend something simple like `$ACCESS_TOKEN`.
 3. Add the **Bitrise Start Build** Step to the `Trigger` workflow.

    IMPORTANT: The **Bitrise Start Build** Step will set an Environment Variable to all builds it starts: `$SOURCE_BITRISE_BUILD_NUMBER`.
-This means that all builds of the app started by this step will have the same build number despite running with different workflows.
+This means that all builds of the app started by this tep will have the same build number despite running with different workflows.
 4. Add the secret env storing your personal access token to the **Bitrise Access Token** input of the Step: click the **Select secret variable** button and choose the key you created.

    ![](/img/bitrise-access-token-step.png)